 The term ‘avanga has often been mistranslated or misintepreted as describing spirits when it actually describes behaviour caused by spirits or the symptoms of spirit involvement.
 There is a diversity of use of ‘avanga and for Emeline Lolohea ‘avanga is a term to describe one particular kind of fakamahaki (spirit caused sickness).
 For Dr Puloka ‘avanga is a base term to which he has added many other terms to define psychiatric disorders.

 The two videos of Dr Puloka in 1998 and 2005 give some insight into his thinking and the translations he formulated.
 The other videos are from the xmas period in 2005 and from the documentary, Fun(d)raising: The Secret of Tongan Comedy.
-They offer a visual taste of the freedom that the xmas period affords to young people and to some of the ambiguities and complexity surrounding tevolo or the spirits.
+They offer a visual taste of the freedom that the xmas period affords to young people and to some of the ambiguities and complexity surrounding tevolo.

 ‘Avanga is also a key term in the documentary ‘The Healer and the Psychiatrist’ and is a meeting point between Emeline Lolohea and Dr Mapa Puloka’s practices.
-It opens discussion on the possible social causes of sickness that are either recognised or ignored by different practitioners, when they channel explanations in particular directions for healing benefit.
+It opens discussion on the possible social causes of sickness that are either recognised or ignored by different practitioners, when they explain sickness in different ways for healing benefit.

 One step toward more collaboration between healers and doctors, is for both to reveal and acknowledge what their own respective healing system hides, occludes or cannot really treat?

-- This article gives more history and context to Dr Mapa Ha’ano interventions.
+- This article gives more history and context to Dr Mapa Ha’ano Puloka’s interventions.

 - Dr Puloka published an article in Pacific Health Dialogue in 1999 specifically on ‘avanga.
 ‘Avanga: Tongan concepts of mental illness.
 Mapa Ha’ano Puloka.
 Pacific Health Dialogue. vol 6, no 2 (1999), pp 268-74.